FrankC01/pysui/doc/source/pyconfig.rst

 For the initial setup of PysuiConfiguration you would use the ``PysuiConfiguration.initialize_config`` class method.

-Here is an example that sets up a configuration for standard GraphQL:
+Here is an example that sets up a configuration for standard GraphQL and gRPC:

 .. code-block:: python
     :linenos:

     # Identify the path where PysuiConfig.json goes
     fpath = Path("~/cfgamp1")
-    # Create a group definition.
-In this case, the
+    # Create a group definitions and load base from ~/.sui/sui_config.
-    # 'graphql_from_sui' flag says to load urls, private keys
-    # and aliases from the `~/.sui/sui_config` folder
     init_groups = [
+        # GraphQL standard, make it active
         {
-            "name": "sui_gql_config",
+            "name": PysuiConfiguration.SUI_GQL_RPC_GROUP,
             "graphql_from_sui": True,
+            "grpc_from_sui": False,
             "make_active": True,
-        }
+        },
+        # gRPC standard
+        {
+            "name": PysuiConfiguration.SUI_GRPC_GROUP,
+            "graphql_from_sui": False,
+            "grpc_from_sui": True,
+            "make_active": False,
+        },
     ]
     cfg = PysuiConfiguration.initialize_config(
         in_folder=fpath, # if parm not supplied, defaults to `~/.pysui`